WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Blooming information withheld to protect the Orchids.

 Calypso Orchids are quite difficult to spot among the other plant life of the forest floor.
-The plant is very slender, has only one basal leaf, and although the plant does sometimes occur in patches by the dozens, it often grows singly and scattered.
-Calypso bulbosa's marvelous symmetry; contrasting magentas, whites, yellows, and purples; and overall delicate flamboyance are haunting.
+The Orchids are very slender, have only one basal leaf, and although the plants do sometimes occur in patches by the dozens, they often grow singly and scattered.
+Calypso bulbosa's marvelous symmetry, contrasting magentas, whites, yellows, and purples, and overall delicate flamboyance are haunting and make this species a favorite of many plant lovers.

 This wonderful Orchid is found in all Western U. S. states and along the northern tier of states as one heads East.
-It is also found in Eurasia; it was first collected in Siberia and in 1753 was described by Linnaeus who named it Cypripedium bulbosum.
+It is also found in Eurasia and was first collected in Siberia.
+In 1753 it was described by Linnaeus who named it Cypripedium bulbosum.
 William Oakes (1799-1848) renamed it Calypso bulbosa in 1842.

 Please, never pick or attempt to transplant